julianneyang/transcriptomicsonhoffman/README.md

 ## Generating a count matrix
-9. Follow instructions in tximport.R and txmeta.R to generate TPM/ count matrices and gene-level annotations
+9. Follow instructions in `tximport.R` and `txmeta.R` to generate TPM/ count matrices and gene-level annotations.

 ## References: